 While fashion changes, the reason for being in school does not.
 Students are in school to learn.
 Elementary school children should come to school dressed in clean, comfortable clothing that allows them to participate in the many types of activities that occur during the elementary school day.
 School dress is different than typical dress for the mall, a concert, a party or the beach.
+Any type of dress or personal grooming that disrupts the educational environment, is destructive to school property, and/or is a threat to safety or health is prohibited.
 No dress code can itemize every item of dress that is unacceptable for school; however, there are certain guidelines for good decision-making about daily apparel.
-In all cases, students are to wear clothing that covers all parts of the body from neck to above the knee.
-Students may wear sleeveless clothing, but shoulders must be covered.
-All pants, slacks, jeans, skirts, and shorts shall remain at the top of the waist.
-At no time should any undergarments be visible.
-Student dress should reflect respect and pride in each individual student and the school community.